How to Unprotect Excel Sheet without Password

 This is another method to unprotect the Excel worksheet when you don't know the password. this is actually Excel VBA unprotect sheet method.
 You run the macro in the Visual Basic editor and unlock the Excel worksheet.
 This is method is little tricky but follow the steps and you will be able to unprotect the Excel file.

 This is the best method to unprotect the Excel sheet in case you have lost or have forgotten the password.
-In this method you will use PassFab Excel Password Recovery software.
+In this method you will use PassFab for Excel software.
 This software is a complete package to tackle the password recovery problems.
 You can use it when

 - You forget MS Excel file password.